jondot/rn-snoopy/README.md

 <br/>

-Snoopy is a profiling tool for React Native, that lets you snoop on the React Native Bridge.
+Snoopy is a profiling tool for React Native, that lets you snoop on the React Native Bridge using the [MessageQueue spy feature](https://github.com/facebook/react-native/pull/9160).

 With Snoopy you can tame a stream of events, using [Rx](https://github.com/Reactive-Extensions/RxJS) and a few built-in goodies,